github/training-kit/paths/graphql/06-mutation.md

    1. Go to your issue and find your posted comment.
    1. For an extra challenge, use GraphQL to add an emoji reaction to your comment!

+  ## Done but not Finished

+  This was just the tip of the iceberg when it comes to using GraphQL to empower your interactions with GitHub.
+In this course, we used GraphQL to post information about a pull request you recently worked on to an issue automatically, but the possibilities of what your future queries can do is limited by your imagination.
+So go out there, experiment with some queries and share them with the Training team at GitHub and other students in an issue on the course [repository](https://github.com/githubschool/graph-ql).
+Our favorite queries will be added to a document within the repository for all students to view!
+Good luck out there and may your queries be responsive.

 ---